annswob/STE/STE.md

 # How to Handle a Difficult SME

 As a technical writer, you have to work with Subject Matter Experts.
 They are the specialists of your product, process or technology.
 They are often very busy.
-What can you do to convince them to help you?
+How can you convince them to help you?

 :blue_book: Tips:
 ## Talk to your SME.
 Try to build a personal relationship with your SME.
 First, they should know you as a person.
 That way, it is easier to work together.
 ## Offer to do something for them.
 Help your SME with a work issue.
 Everyone likes helpful people.
 Bring cake to work or buy your SME lunch.
-This can build a stronger relationship.
+This can help to build a stronger relationship.
 ## Prepare for the meeting
 When you meet your SME, learn everything about the problematic issues.
 Prepare specific questions to ask your SME.
 ## Be empathetic.